subhaya4496/Collective/README.md

 # Collective
 File to execute-

-ES2b_T.m -> Simulation with fixed/reflecting boundary conditions with and without wall interaction.
+ES2b_T.m -> Simulation with fixed/confining boundary conditions with and without wall interaction.

 Parameter File -
 Parameter_file.m -> Called in the executable files.

-Boundary Conditions
+Boundary Conditions -
+boundary.m -> Called in the executable file.
+Periodic and confining boundary conditions are set here

 Force Files -
 1. ForceEB.m -> Called in the executable file.
 Calculates the total Elastic interactions between neighbouring cells.